openedx/edx-platform/docs/en_us/course_authors/source/appendices/e.rst

    * - ``<solution> <div class="detailed-solution"> </div> </solution>`` (optional)
      - If you want to include more information in the problem, such as a detailed explanation of the problem's answer, you'll enter the text between the two ``<div>`` tags, which are inside the ``<solution>`` tags.
 (These tags do not have to be on the same line.)

+Additionally, all problems must include a **label** attribute.
+This attribute adds a descriptive label that helps visually impaired students navigate through the problem.
+You'll add a **label** attribute to one of the XML tags for the problem.
+Each example problem below includes a label.

 .. _Choice Response:

 Choice Response (Checkbox Problems)